 While mostly wholesale, Greenbush Greenhouses and Farm is open for retail by appointment only and will also be at the Vernon Farmer’s Market next spring.

 Do you have an idea for a small business and don’t know where to start?
-Find out how our self-employment business planning workshops and one-on-one counselling can help you by contacting Community Futures North Okanagan’s business team.
+Find out how our self-employment business planning workshops and one-on-one coaching can help you by contacting Community Futures North Okanagan’s business team.